Nitesh-Nandan/React-Step-By-Step/Notes.md

 ```
 5. It also didn't work!!
 Very smart || it requires rules bro!!

 6. So here you go  it worked!!

+7. Rules(presets) can be passed using command line argument or we can create ".babelrc" and pass

 # Phase 2
 ## WebPacks